Close Menu

 dead geese Whitby HarbourA dead Canada Goose is shown here in Whitby, Ont.
 Early results from the Canadian Wildlife Health Cooperative show that several dead geese found along Whitby’s waterfront likely died from bird flu.
 (Submitted by Terrol Maciver)

-Several Canada geese discovered dead in Whitby Harbour last week are likely victims of bird flu, according to initial findings from the Canadian Wildlife Health Cooperative (CWHC).
+Several Canada geese found dead in Whitby Harbour last week likely died of bird flu, initial results from the Canadian Wildlife Health Cooperative (CWHC) show.

 Brian Stevens, a wildlife pathologist with CWHC’s Ontario/Nunavut Region, confirmed the early results Tuesday evening.
 The samples will need to be sent to the Canadian Food Inspection Agency for confirmation.

-Residents in the Whitby area are being advised to steer clear of any goose remains and ensure pets stay on leashes so they don’t consume any dead wildlife.
+Residents in Whitby are being advised to avoid contact with any dead geese and ensure their pets stay leashed so they don’t consume the carcasses.

-If anyone spots a sick or deceased bird in Whitby, they should contact Animal Services at 905-655-0283 and provide the location details.
+If anyone notices a sick or deceased bird in Whitby, they are encouraged to report it to Animal Services at 905-655-0283 and provide the location.

-Last week, the City of Brampton also reported receiving notifications about several dead waterfowl at Professor’s Lake and Reginald Conover Pond, located around Mc Vean Drive and Cottrelle Boulevard.
-The city suspects that these waterfowl may have been infected with avian influenza.
+Last week, the City of Brampton also reported several dead waterfowl at Professor’s Lake and Reginald Conover Pond, located near Mc Vean Drive and Cottrelle Boulevard.
+The city suspects these waterfowl may have contracted avian influenza.

 Corrections and clarifications·Submit a news tip·Report error